Originally Published: July 15, 2019

 Step 6: Set Up Payment & Shipping Methods

-Shipping can be a challenge for ecommerce businesses, especially for small business owners who are just starting.
+- Fast Delivery Options: Shipping can be a challenge for e-commerce businesses, especially for small business owners just starting out.
 Fast, affordable shipping is often a deciding factor for customers when choosing where to shop.
 Choose reliable carriers to deliver your products on time and at a reasonable cost.
-You should also offer a range of shipping options, such as standard, express, or even same-day delivery.
+You should also offer a range of shipping options, including standard, express, and same-day delivery.

-To further entice customers, consider offering free or discounted shipping.
-Studies show that customers are more likely to complete their purchase when they see that shipping is free or discounted.
+- Affordable Shipping Options: To further entice customers, consider offering free or discounted shipping.
+Customers are more likely to complete their purchase when they see that shipping is free or discounted.
 While offering free shipping may seem like a financial burden, you can build the cost into your product pricing.
-Offering free shipping as part of a promotion, such as on orders over a certain amount is another option.
+Offering free shipping as part of a promotion, such as on orders over a certain amount, is another option.

 Step 7: Develop a Marketing Strategy